Master Your Executive Functioning Skills With An EFC Coach

 The Three Main Areas Of Executive Functioning Skills

-The executive functions skill of holding on to information and putting it to its correct use.
+Holding on to information and putting it to its correct use.
 Executing the sequence of looking up the telephone number for pizza delivery, finding your phone, making the call and ordering pizza is an example of working memory.

 How Do Executive Functioning Skills Work In A Virtual Learning Environment?

-Executive functions skills are part of everything we do, especially in today’s virtual learning world.
+EF skills are part of everything we do, especially in today’s virtual learning world.
 Improving executive function deficit is vital in today’s virtual learning environment.

 ❝ If you're not being given the tools you need to excel, go and get them. ❞